 One of the biggest problems that users have with Windows S is that the only apps you can install are the ones from the Microsoft store.
 If that’s not convenient for you, you can permanently switch out of S mode, which is sort of like unlocking your phone.
 To do this, go to Settings, choose Update & Security, and select Activation.
 Look for the section that says Switch to Windows 10 Home/Pro, and select Go to Store immediately beneath.

 The Microsoft Store will now pop up and give you an option to switch out of S mode.
 Select the Get button to start the process.
 Keep in mind that this is permanent.

-Before you leave, make sure to check out Ninite for any apps you need to install.
-You can use Ninite to select the applications you want to download or upgrade and save time by installing multiple programs at once.
+Before shutting down, use Ninite to see if there are any apps you still need to install.
+Ninite lets you select the applications you want to download or upgrade and installs or updates them all at once, saving you time.
 Use it to grab Java runtimes, productivity tools, messaging apps, and other programs you need.
-Ninite will make your life much easier by obtaining the most popular software out there and efficiently grouping it together for you, making your life that much easier.
-This handy tool makes the days of perusing questionable websites to chance risky downloads are over.
+Ninite obtains the most popular software on the market and efficiently groups it together for you, making your life that much easier.
+This handy tool makes the days of perusing questionable websites to chance risky downloads a thing of the past.

 - Quick fixes for Surface Pro 7 common problems